1 Cabot Square

 1 Cabot Square (also known as the Credit Suisse building), is a 21-floor office building in Cabot Square, Canary Wharf, London, England.
 From its completion in 1991 until 2023, the building's primary tenant was Credit Suisse.

 Project history

-Original plans called for a skyscraper on this site for Credit Suisse First Boston, however the slump at the end of the 1980s saw these plans scaled back.
+Original plans called for a skyscraper on this site for Credit Suisse First Boston.

 Architect

 The architect on the project was Pei Cobb Freed & Partners, and the building was completed in 1991.
 The project had two management contractors Ellis Don and Sir Robert McAlpine.

 Architecture

 It is 89 metres tall (292 feet), with a floorspace of 50,166 square metres (164,587 square feet).

-The building has large, open plates on the floor, that range in size from 64,500 square foot to 24,000 square foot in the executive offices.
+The building has large, open plates on the floor, that range in size from 64,500 square feet to 24,000 square feet in the executive offices.

 It is internally connected to the west, to 20 Columbus Courtyard, which is also connected to a full-height internal link to the north, 17 Columbus Courtyard.

 The building was the second largest building located at Canary Wharf, behind the Canary Wharf Tower.
-The Credit Suisse building has 18 stories with an additional two stories of plant at the top.
-The building also has a two-story arcade that is located at the base of the building.
+The Credit Suisse building has 18 storeys with an additional two storeys of plant at the top.
+The building also has a two-storey arcade that is located at the base of the building.
 The building was renovated in 2019.